-Birth, marriage, and death certificates – two photocopies of the certificate must be filed with the worksheet.
+Birth, marriage, death certificates, or final decrees – two photocopies of the certificate must be filed with the worksheet.
 If there is a question about the documentation, or if the copies are not legible, we will request to see the actual certificate.
-Again, make your copies at least 8 ½” by 11.”
 Copies need not be certified.

 Published works – In the case where you are using published work, please include two copies of the referenced page, along with two copies of the title page showing the name of the book, the author or compiler, and date of publication.

 Unpublished sources – When you use these types of references, such as family Bibles, gravestones, church or town records, manuscripts, etc., please submit two copies of each page or photo of the gravestones for example.
 In the case of Bible records, two copies of the relevant pages as well as two copies of the title page showing the date of publication should be sent, and the names of the original and present owner should be given.